 1. Choose a Plan

 eMeals offers a variety of meal plans.
 Each plan includes seven dinner recipes and a grocery list of necessary items to make the dinner recipes for the week.
 Every week, on a designated day, you will get a new set of seven recipes and a new grocery list.
+There are also meal plans for breakfast, lunch, and dessert.

 If you don’t have any particular dietary preferences, you choose your plan based on the number of members in your family (one to two, or three to six).
 Then, you choose your preferred grocery store, as menu plans are based on the items that are on sale for each particular store to maximize your grocery savings.